5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 > [!NOTE]
 >
-> Alternatively, you can download and run the `MacHyperVSupportTools-x.x.x-Release.mpkg` instaler avaiable at  https://github.com/acidanthera/MacHyperVSupport/releases instead.
-This will install Guest Service, Shutdown and Time Synchronization Daemons (but not the MacHyperVFramebuffer.kext).
+> Alternatively, you can download and run the `MacHyperVSupportTools-x.x.x-Release.mpkg` installer from [**MacHyperVSupport/releases**](https://github.com/acidanthera/MacHyperVSupport/releases) instead.
+This will install Guest Service, Shutdown and Time Synchronization Daemons (but not the `MacHyperVFramebuffer.kext`).

 ---